Max Stanford: COINTELPRO

 Starting from 1956, the Federal Bureau of Investigation (FBI) began the covert COINTELPRO campaign to infiltrate, discredit and disrupt organisations which were considered subversive.
 RAM was one of the groups targeted by the program and Stanford was even referred to as "the most dangerous man in America", by J. Edgar Hoover.
 In 1966, Stanford was arrested in New York, along with 15 other RAM members, accused of conspiring to assassinate NAACP leader Roy Wilkins and the Urban League's Whitney Young.
 Stanford was acquitted of the charges and he returned to Philadelphia to establish the Black Guard, a youth and self-defense wing of RAM.

-In 1967, RAM was under the surveillance of Philadelphia police and the FBI.
-Police arrested Stanford on 26 July 1967, accusing RAM of planning to start a riot.
+In 1967, RAM remained under the surveillance of Philadelphia police and the FBI.
+Stanford was arrested by police on July 26, 1967, and accused of planning with RAM to start a riot.
 Over the next month, 35 other RAM members were also arrested.
-Subsequently, Stanford dissolved RAM in 1968 and its members joined other organisations.
+Subsequently, Stanford dissolved RAM in 1968, and its members joined other organisations.

 Personal life

-After RAM was dissolved, Stanford converted to Islam in 1970 and changed his name to Muhammad Ahmad.
+Stanford converted to Islam in 1970 and adopted the name Muhammad Ahmad.
+In 2011, he stated in an interview with The Temple News: "I'm just a servant of the people and a servant of Allah.
+I don't separate the two.
+I just think that the pursuit of happiness, equality, freedom and justice is the overwhelming will of the majority of people on planet Earth."

 He earned a Bachelor of Arts degree from the University of Massachusetts and a Master of Arts from Atlanta University in 1986.
 He completed his Ph.D. in Union Institute and University in 1992.

-In 2011, Muhammad Ahmad stated in an interview with The Temple News,"I’m just a servant of the people and a servant of Allah.
-I don’t separate the two.
-I just think that the pursuit of happiness, equality, freedom and justice is the overwhelming will of the majority of people on planet Earth".
+On 5 January 2021, a GoFundMe campaign was launched for donations towards paying for medical bills, a stair lift for his home, a book to be authored with the assistance of John Bracey Jr., and "securing and transforming his 6,000-plus volume book collection—which specializes in rare and classical books on Black history, socialism and world civilization—into a publicly accessible library."
+It stated that Stanford "has been hospitalized numerous times over the last several years after suffering a stroke and experiencing kidney malfunctions which have repeatedly resulted in severe water retention known as edema.
+In addition, Doc suffers from gout, arthritis and high blood pressure."